 • Consider creativity and neatness.
 Refer to Scoresheet SF259.
 Each display must have a one-page essay (minimum) explaining why the 4‑H member chose the area of display and what they learned from their project.
 Include any references used.

-• The essay should be in a clear plastic cover with the 4-H member's name outside.
-If a display does not have an essay, it will automatically lower one ribbon placing.
+• The essay should be in a clear plastic cover with the 4‑H member's name outside.
+If a display does not have an essay, it will automatically be lowered one ribbon placing.

 Each year seeds will be mailed to extension offices or ag ed classrooms across the state, as ordered by that location.
-Offices will distribute to 4-H members on a first-come, first-serve basis.
+Offices will be distributed to 4‑H member on a first come, first serve basis.
 A different seed will be selected every year.
-4-H members will grow seeds in their garden or pots.
+4‑H members will grow seeds in their garden or pots.
 Written resources materials will be available for youth, in addition to virtual, live or recorded videos/field trips.
-4-H members will be eligible to enter an exhibit at both the county and/or state fair in the agronomy project area.
+4‑H members will be eligible to enter an exhibit at both the county and/or state fair in the agronomy project area.

 Division